barrieca/KRR_Project/README.md

 and relations that we defined for this project can be found in `knowledge/Video_Game_Ontology.krf`.
 The implementation of the horn clauses for the predicates and relations can be found in `knowledge/Video_Game_Rules.krf`.

-### Communication between python and companions
+### Communication between Python and Companions
-The user interface is implemented using the python framework Django.
-A web development model-view-controller design template, where the application logic is performed in the python back-end, while the user sees the html front-end.
+The user interface is implemented using the Django python framework.
+A web development model-view-controller design template, where the application logic is performed in the python back-end, while the user interactions are performed in the html front-end.
 This python back-end communicates with Companions via a Pythonian agent.
 To query the knowledge base, a user's action in the html front-end will trigger a python back-end call to the Pythonian agent, which will sumbit an "ask" request to Companions.
 Because this request is asynchronous, the agent is programmed to block until the Companions